Although Root: A Game of Woodland Might and Right has only been out for a few years, it’s already garnered a reputation as one of the very best

 First off, if you’re playing with three players, remove the Vagabond faction from the game.
 If you’re playing with just two players, you need to also remove the Woodland Alliance faction.

-Essentially a two player game is between the Eyrie Dynasty and the Marquise De Cat.
+A two player game is essentially between the Eyrie Dynasty and the Marquise De Cat.

 Set the Score Cards to Zero